MutlaqAldhbuiub/php-blog/README.md

 # php-blog

  THIS BLOG HAS BEEN CREATED FOR EDUCATIONAL PURPOSES ONLY.

+< It's a personal blog >

+!
 Just upload the SQL " Database.sql " in your phpmyadmin and import it! and you can change the password of the root